IPv4 vs. IPv6: What is the Difference?

 - Configuration for IPv6 is optional.
 This allows you to configure your system depending on the function.

-- IPv4 uses Address Resolution Protocol (ARP) to map IP addresses to MAC addresses.
+- IPv4 uses the Address Resolution Protocol (ARP) to map IP addresses to MAC addresses.

-- IPv6 uses Neighbor Discovery Protocol (NDP) to do the same more efficiently and securely.
+- IPv6 uses the Neighbor Discovery Protocol (NDP) to do the same more efficiently and securely.

 - IPsec is optional for IPv4, while for IPv6, it’s built in for authentication and encryption.